GabrielSCabrera/BanterBot/README.md

 `-v`, `--voice`: Select a Microsoft Azure Cognitive Services text-to-speech voice.
 The default is "Aria," but other voices can be specified if available.

 `-s`, `--style`: Choose a voice style.
-This only works if -`-tone-mode=NONE`.
+This only works if `--tone-mode=NONE`.
 It defaults to a "friendly" style, with other styles available as per the Azure Cognitive Services specifications.

 `-d`, `--debug`: Enable debug mode to display additional information in the terminal for troubleshooting.